Tishanmalith/Tourism-packages/README.md

 ---

-## 🔮 Future Improvements
+# 🔮 Future Improvements

 - Database integration
 - Online payment gateway
-- Admin dashboard enhancements
 - Mobile responsive interface
-- AI-powered tourism recommendations
 - Cloud deployment
+- AI-based tourism recommendations
+- Enhanced analytics dashboard

 ---

-## 🤝 Contributors
+# 🤝 Contributors

 Developed as a group project for the SE1020 OOP module at SLIIT.

 ---

-## 📄 License
+# 📄 License

 This project is developed for educational purposes only.

 ---

-## ⭐ Repository
+# ⭐ Repository

 If you like this project, feel free to give it a ⭐ on GitHub!